DBJDBJ/kongopoc/readme.md

 To configure Kong routes and plugins to handle requests from the client app and forward them to the appropriate microservices, you can use the Kong Admin API or Konga, a Kong administration GUI.

+> If new to Kong start here: https://docs.konghq.com/gateway/latest/get-started/

 ### Using Konga (Kong Admin GUI):

 NOTE: Konga seems to be abandoned 3 years ago.